Coursemology/evaluator-samples/README.md

 1. `prepare`
 2. `compile`
+3. `public`
+4. `private`
+5. `evaluation`

+This Makefile format allows the test types to be run separately by the evaluator.
+It _must not_ contain the `test` target.

+Alternatively, the evaluator is backwards-compatible with the legacy Makefile format, which must contain the following make targets.

+1. `prepare`
+2. `compile`
 3. `test`

-These 3 targets will be run by the evaluator in the order shown above.
+In both cases, these targets will be run by the evaluator in the order shown above.

-A successful evaluation must produce a file named `report.xml`.
+A successful evaluation, whether in a test type like `public` or the legacy single `test` target, must produce a file named `report.xml`.
 A sample report file is available in the `sample_reports` folder.

 ---